 The reactions to these efforts have been varied.
 At the time of the Unicode emoji release in 2016, it was argued that these emojis were creating an even more discriminatory social media environment.
 The debate has been reported in Chinese-language WeChat articles, but the introspection hasn’t extended to the ways that racism manifests in emojis in the Chinese context.

-“[These stickers] normalize White supremacy,” she says.
-Chinese people who create or disseminate these stickers, who themselves are not White, “are actually playing into the very system that racializes and oppresses them.”
+“[These stickers] normalize white supremacy,” Shivers says.
+Chinese people who create or disseminate these stickers, who themselves are not white, “are actually playing into the very system that racializes and oppresses them.

 The sticker on the left reads “Africa.”
 The one on the right reads “Europe.”
 These are the only two continents represented in this sticker gallery.
 (WeChat)